1- The Normal Life

 Life was good, but could it be better?

-We lived a comfortable life, but when reaching our mid-thirties the years seem to repeat themselves.
-The idea of working full time and taking short (and expensive) vacations each year until our old days was not really fulfilling… Mountain biking and backcountry snowboarding is what we love the most in this life, can we create a lifestyle where we can enjoy these activities to the fullest when we’re still young and healthy?
+We lived a comfortable life, but when we reached our mid-thirties, the years seem to repeat themselves.
+The idea of working full time and taking short (and expensive) vacations each year until our old days was not really fulfilling… Mountain biking and backcountry snowboarding is what we love the most in this life, so we asked ourselves: how can we create a lifestyle where we can enjoy these activities to the fullest while we’re still young and healthy?

 Creating A Sustainable Lifestyle

-Play more, work less… Less expenses, less income.
+Play more, work less… Fewer expenses, less income.
 It’s all about balance.
 Can we turn that daydream into reality?

 We tracked down the total cost and labor it took us to convert the van.
-It’s breakdown by category/task, so it doesn’t get any more comprehensive than that!
+It is organized by category/task, so it doesn’t get any more comprehensive than that!
 Hope that helps!

 Vanlife Cost